-Whether you think of bounty or mounds when you hear chocolate coconut bar, this is a vaguely healthy version of those candy bars.
+Whether you think of bounty bars or mounds when you hear chocolate coconut bar, this is a lighter version of those candy bars.
 Sweet coconut filling, dark chocolate coating – but not sickly sweet like the store bought versions.

 Bounty was my favourite chocolate bar growing up, but it’s just way too sweet for me now, even the dark chocolate version.
 This one, on the other hand, is made with some honey (or rice syrup for vegan coconut bars), coconut butter, and unsweetened coconut.
 It’s still candy, but not the tooth-aching kind.